VCityTeam/UD-SV/Doc/Devel/Needs/Need012.md

 ### Description

-End users of Vilo3D will need the capacity to browse through the document base, using the user interface.
+End users will need the capacity to browse through a document base.
 Access to document metadata is needed to give the user more info, move his camera the the document's subject area in the 3d scene, and to link the document to other documents.

 ### Notes: